– General Introduction –

 → Live Tournaments ←

-Doug Polk has amassed $9.454 million in live tournament earnings during his career, according to his Hendon page – with those results, he’s placed in the top 100 on the All-Time Money List.
-That amount comes together from 31 individual cashes over the course of just 6 years.
+Doug Polk has amassed $9.454 million in live tournament earnings during his career, according to his Hendon page – with those results, he’s placed in the top 150 on the All-Time Money List.
+That amount is made up of 31 individual cashes over the course of just 6 years.

 In 2014, the California native cardplayer won a $100K Super High Roller held at the Bellagio for $1.648 million.